Trading vs investing: what’s the difference?

 - Commodities.
 Trading commodities provides vast opportunities for profit, but the nature of the market creates a high level of risk.
 The price of commodities can fluctuate constantly as the rate of their production and consumption changes

-- Cryptocurrencies.
+- Cryptocurrency CFD trading.
 These digital assets can be speculated on just like physical currencies.
 The crypto market is known for its volatility, which can create an exciting landscape for traders but does present unique risks

 Most trading takes place via derivatives products such as CFDs.
 This method of trading uses leverage, which means you only have to put up a small deposit to gain exposure to the full value of a trade.